I’m often asked how do you optimise websites?

 There are no secret ways to optimising and most of it can be done by yourself

-Here are ten of the most important steps I recommend (in order of priority).
+Here are eleven of the most important steps I recommend (in order of priority).

 - Mobile friendly and website speed

 - SLL certificate

 - Calls to action

 1. Is your website mobile friendly and fast?